-As at 31 December 2018, the interests and short positions of substantial shareholders and other persons (not being a Director or chief executive of the Company) in the Shares and underlying Shares which were notified to the Company and the Stock Exchange pursuant to Divisions 2 and 3 of Part XV of the SFO or required to be entered in the register maintained by the Company pursuant to Section 336 of the SFO were as follows:
+As at 31 December 2019, the interests and short positions of substantial shareholders and other persons (not being a Director or chief executive of the Company) in the Shares and underlying shares which were notified to the Company and the Stock Exchange pursuant to Divisions 2 and 3 of Part XV of the SFO or required to be entered in the register maintained by the Company pursuant to Section 336 of the SFO were as follows:

-Long positions in the shares
+Long positions in the Shares

-Name Capacity/ Nature of Interest Aggregate number of Shares or Underlying Shares Approximate percentage of interest in our Company Zhengqi Capital (1) Beneficial owner 93,000,000 Ordinary Shares (3) 18.6% Ms. Fan Li (2) Spouse/Interest in controlled corporation 93,000,000 Ordinary Shares (3) 18.6%
+Name Capacity/ Nature of Interest Aggregate number of Shares or Underlying Shares Approximate percentage of interest in our Company Zhengqi Capital Holdings Limited (" Zhengqi Capital ") (1) Beneficial owner 93,000,000 Ordinary Shares (3) 18.6% Ms. Fan Li (2) Spouse/Interest in controlled corporation 93,000,000 Ordinary Shares (3) 18.6%

-- (1) Zhengqi Capital is held as to 100% by Mr. Cai, who is a non-executive Director. - Ms. Fan Li is the spouse of Mr. Cai, and therefore she is deemed to be interested in the 93,000,000 Shares held by Mr. Cai, through (2) his controlled corporation, Zhengqi Capital, pursuant to the SFO. - (3) These Shares are held in long position.
+- (1) Zhengqi Capital was held as to 100% by Mr. Cai Da ("Mr. Cai"), who was a non-executive Director and resigned on 20 November 2019.
+The shareholder of Zhengqi Capital was subsequently changed from Mr. Cai to Mr. Wei Kai on 7 February 2020. - Ms. Fan Li is the spouse of Mr. Cai, and therefore she was deemed to be interested in the 93,000,000 Shares held by Mr. Cai, (2) through his controlled corporation, Zhengqi Capital, pursuant to the SFO. - These Shares are held in long position.